-Subject Hours each fortnight
+Subject Hours Every Fornight

 English 7

 Mathematics 7

 Science 7

 Religious Studies 4

-Physical Education / Games (core only) 3
+Physical Education 3

 Personal Development / PSHE 2

 In addition to this, you will pick four option subjects.
-Each of these has 5 teaching hours each fortnight.
+Each of these has 5 teaching hours per fortnight.

-The option subjects are organised into Option Blocks, each of which offers a range of different subjects.
-Students select one subject from each block.
+The option subjects are organised into groups, each of which offers a range of different subjects.
+Students select subjects from each group.
 This helps to ensure that students study a broad and balanced curriculum, as well as offering opportunities for progression to a wide range of post - 16 pathways.
-Students also need to select a reserve option.
+Students also need to select two reserve options.

-Please note that there will be additional opportunities available to students in each profile, that do not form part of the option block structure.
+Please note there will be additional opportunities available to students in each profile, that do not form part of the option block structure.